braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid.md

 ---
 nav_title: Liquid
 page_order: 0
+layout: featured
-user_top_header: "Personalization Using Liquid Tags"
+guide_top_header: "Personalization Using Liquid Tags"
-user_top_text: "Braze can automatically substitute values from a given user into your messages.
+guide_top_text: "Braze can automatically substitute values from a given user into your messages.
 Put your expression inside of two sets of curly brackets to notify Braze that you'll be using an interpolated value.
 Inside of these brackets, any user values that you want to substitute must be surrounded by an additional set of brackets with a dollar sign in front of them."

-user_featured_title: "Popular Articles"
+guide_featured_title: "Section Articles"
-user_featured_list:
+guide_featured_list:
 - name: Using Liquid
   link: /docs/user_guide/personalization_and_dynamic_content/liquid/using_liquid/
   fa_icon: fas fa-flask